yx860/xyx-repo/README.md

-#Question 1
+## Question 6
-T2.micro does not have enough memory to run Docker container
+T2.micro does not have enough memory to run docker container.